Agus Harimurti Yudhoyono: Military service

 Yudhoyono served the Indonesian National Army, starting as a platoon commander in the Operations section to the company commander in the elite unit of the 305 Kostrad Airborne Infantry Battalion.

-After graduating from AKMIL, AHY attended the Infantry Branching School and the Intel Combat Course in 2001.
+After graduating from the Military Academy, AHY attended the Infantry Branching School and the Intel Combat Course in 2001.
 He later joined the Army Strategic Reserve Command (Kostrad).
-In 2002, AHY who was a Brigadier of 17 Kostrad, assigned as a platoon commander in the 305th Airborne Infantry Battalion / Tengkorak.
+In 2002, AHY was assigned as a platoon commander in the 305th Airborne Infantry Battalion, 17th Airborne Raider Infantry Brigade, Kostrad 1st Infantry Division.
 That time, he was sent to Aceh for a risky task in the Security Restoration Operation.
 In Aceh, AHY was chosen as the Commander of the Special Team.

 After leading the special forces in Operation Security Restoration in Aceh, in November 2006, AHY assumed the task of serving as a Garuda XXIII-A contingent operations section officer in maintaining peace along the Israeli and Southern Lebanese borders, when Israel and Hezbollah were involved in 2006 Lebanon War.
 This contingent is the first Indonesian contingent sent for a UN peace mission in Lebanon (UNIFIL).
 During his assignment, AHY initiated the smart car program as a means of reducing the impact of the trauma of war on children.
 For this initiative, AHY was awarded the Army Service Distinction Medal from the leadership of the Lebanese Armed Forces.
-As field experience gained, AHY was promoted as company commander (Danki) at Infantry Battalion 305/Tengkorak in 2007.
+As field experience gained, AHY was promoted as company commander (Danki) at 305th Airborne Raider Infantry Battalion in 2007.
 In the same year, he attended the Indonesian Navy Scuba Divers course in the Thousand Islands.
 In 2008 AHY received an award as the best Company Commander in the Kostrad 1 Infantry Division, at the Joint Training of the Yudha Siaga TNI in Sangata.

-Later that year, AHY was asked for his contribution by Minister of Defense, Prof. Dr. Juwono Sudarsono, to join the initiation of the Indonesian Defense University.
+Later that year, AHY was asked for his contribution by Minister of Defense, Juwono Sudarsono, to join the initiation of the Indonesian Defense University.
 AHY then continued his military education at the US Army Maneuver Captain Career Course at Fort Benning, United States in 2011 and became the best graduate.
 He also won the Order of Saint Maurice medal from the National Infantry Association.

-Returning to Indonesia, he served as the Head of Operations Section (Kasiops) at the 17 Kujang 1 Kostang Cross-air Infantry Brigade.
+Returning to Indonesia, he served as the Head of Operations Section (Kasiops) at the 17th Airborne Raider Infantry Brigade.
 In 2013, he was assigned as a Post-Graduate Lecturer, in the Defense Management program, the Indonesian Defense University.
 In 2015, AHY returned to US to join another military academy, and later won the title summa cum laude from the US Army Command and General Staff College at Fort Leavenworth, Kansas.
-Until early 2016, AHY was assigned as the commander of 203 Arya Kamuning Mechanical Infantry Battalion, one of the elite security forces of the Jakarta.
+Until early 2016, AHY was assigned as the commander of 203 Arya Kamuning Mechanical Infantry Battalion, 1st Infantry Brigade, one of the elite security forces of the Jakarta.